Photo of construction worker on the side of a building with illustration of Pennsylvania state outline and 3 dollar bills.

 Who pays prevailing wage rates?

-In Pennsylvania all construction contractors providing non-maintenance construction work for state or locally funded projects over $25,000 are required to pay prevailing wage rates.
+In Pennsylvania, all construction contractors providing non-maintenance construction work for state or locally funded projects over $25,000 must pay prevailing wage rates.
 There is no licensing or bonding requirement to work on prevailing wage projects in the state.

 Overtime